The Play’s The Thing

 “What?!”

 Ha.
 Got him.
 I laughed again.
-“We’ll be changing in this room, we’ll be getting dressed and undressed, and the en suite is just too small for that to be anything but annoying.
-I sleep in the nude, so unless we turn off the lights before getting undressed, you’ll see me nude every night if you’re interested.
+“We’ll be changing in this room, we’ll be getting dressed and undressed, and the en-suite is just too small for that to be anything but annoying.
+I sleep in the nude, so unless we turn off the lights before getting undressed, you’ll see me nude every night if you’re interested enough to look.
 Or even if you’re not.
-We need a rule: is it okay to be naked in front of the roommate, or not?
-I gave my rule suggestion first last time.
+Also when I get out of bed in the morning.
+We need to address whether it is okay to be naked in front of each other.
+I gave my suggested rule first last time.
 You go first with this one.”

 “Hey, you’re putting me on the spot here!”